aaltoengpsy/taskParser.js/README.md

 %%
 ```

-The order of the pages within the randomized section will then be randomized ***during parsing***, yielding a different order of pages every time `loadTasks()` is called.
-Note that there is currently no built-in way to identify which pages have been randomized after parsing.

 ## Usage

 In the following example we simply define the raw text content of our tasks in code.